Is Your NVMe Drive Dead?

 Why Chip-Off Fails on Modern NVMe SSDs

-Modern NVMe controllers implement AES-256 encryption with the media encryption key fused into the controller's one-time programmable (OTP) memory.
+Modern NVMe controllers implement AES-256 encryption with the media encryption key generated on the controller and wrapped by a key tied to a hardware-unique root in the controller's one-time programmable (OTP) memory.
 The key never leaves the controller die.
 Removing NAND chips for chip-off produces only ciphertext that cannot be decrypted without the original silicon.

 Phison PS5012-E12, PS5016-E16, and PS5021-E21 controllers implement hardware AES-256 encryption.
 Silicon Motion SM2262EN and SM2269XT families also bind encryption keys to controller fuses.
 The NAND contents are encrypted at the hardware level before being written to flash.
 If the controller is electrically dead, chip-off yields only ciphertext.
 There is no offline path to decrypt it.